Joe Scarborough against the world

 Oh, I have no idea why he was there.
 Again, I was walking up the stairs, through that dining area to a back room.
 So I don't know why he was there.
 Sylvester Stallone was there, and there were a lot of other people there.
 But it was just me walking through there.
 So I have no idea why he was there.
 I don't think Fabio was looking for an interview.

 No, I doubt it.
 So this gets to the tension between you and your critics, which is: Journalists have always had to negotiate some level of access.
 You only have to look at the White House Correspondents' Dinner.
 And journalists do go to parties and do dine and have off-the-record meetings with politicians and political operatives.
-That said, there are not pictures of, say, a Deb Sopan or a Maggie Haberman with Fabio and Trump.
+That said, there are not pictures of, say, a Sopan Deb or a Maggie Haberman with Fabio and Trump.
 There are not pictures of them going to a New Year's Eve party and talking with Trump.
 So the optics have created this tension where there are a lot of criticisms of you and assumptions being made of you.

 There are assumptions being made of me.
 But I am sure that if you took pictures of, let's say Tom Friedman or Fareed Zakaria or E.J.
 Dionne or David Ignatius or other journalists that went to state dinners that Barack Obama invited them to.
 Or, I'm sure if there were photographs of, let's say, Thomas Friedman golfing with Barack Obama, or Fareed Zakaria repeatedly hanging out with Barack Obama, or Fareed Zakaria actually sitting in the White House and having lunch or having dinner and advising Barack Obama on foreign policy -- well, I would say I'm sure there would be questions raised about that too, but actually there haven't been that many questions raised.